statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 This means that IF the process works on uppmax (we will see soon), the pipeline is pretty much "ready to go".

+### 16:25
+The uppmax run is not finished yet.
+The reason is that uppmax uses Xeon E5-2630 V4 processors running at 2.2 GHz (turbo 3.1 GHz) while I got a i7-4790K running at 4.0 GHz, which takes 2 hours to run the full example data set.
+I only put the slurm batch job at 3 hours and with only 8 cores, so I might need to reconsider the time it takes on uppmax when I set the computation time.